Reporter 1

 TYPICAL WORK

-Appear on KUOW talk shows and at live events to present and discuss reporting;
+Appear on KUOW programming to present and discuss reporting.

 Perform other duties as assigned.